jafingerhut/flokkun-pakka/README-status.md

 very fast with k, which I suspect is a property of the hicut algorithm and those rule sets.

+Only uses of floating point operations I see are:

++ The value `spfac` is a float parameter to the table creation code, used in only a very few places.
++ If you use `opt` equal to 1, where it calculates an `entropy` value during table creation time.
++ For calculating memory access statistics.

 # song-hypercut